jpane24/OVtool/README.md

 # 5 Conclusion

-There is continuously a call for work on assessing the sensitivity of research findings.
-To our knowledge, this is a novel approach to assessing the sensitivity of research findings to omitted variables when estimating causal effects using PS weighting.
-Development of user friendly software tools are critical for advancing research.
-We hope that users will use our tool when they are trying to analyze how sensitive their results are to omitted variables when estimating causal effects.
+In observational studies, understanding the sensitivity of reported results to unobserved confounders is a key step when interpreting the strength of evidence.
+This package aims to provide user-friendly tools to assess the sensitivity of research findings to omitted variables when estimating causal effects using PS weighting.

 # 6 About This Tutorial